 This will largely depend on the climate in which you typically run.
 A warm-weather runner who might encounter an occasional shower can certainly get by with a lightweight, water-resistant jacket for those just-in-case moments.

 For trail runners heading into the mountains or out for hours in constant rain and chilly temperatures, we recommend a fully waterproof jacket like the Montbell Rain Trekker Jacket for comfort and safety.
 The combination of cold air temperatures and wet skin creates a high-risk scenario for hypothermia, which can quickly become life-threatening.
-Having the proper layers to protect against these elements means you will comfortably enjoy your adventure — and make it home to talk about it.
+Having the proper layers to protect against these elements means you can comfortably enjoy your adventure — and make it home to talk about it.

 In addition, many races, particularly those in mountainous terrain or in cold, wet climates, have mandatory kit lists that require participants to carry a waterproof jacket for the duration of the event.